frazerlinscott/ChatterBox/README.md

   - Identifies `currentGroup` that matches `groupID` of `passedGroupObject`.
   - Segregates channels into `myChannels` and `toJoinChannels`.

-Certainly!
-Here's the provided information formatted using Markdown:

----

 ## Server Side Routes

 ### Route: getUsers.js